 After a quick LASIK recovery time, runners can enjoy many great benefits by eliminating the:

 For swimmers, the after LASIK recovery time is a required two-week hiatus after procedure day.
-It is important to keep water (pool, hot tub, lake, ocean, pond) out of your eyes and not submerge your head in water to maximize protection from infection and allow your reshaped corneal tissue to heal.
-Keeping your eyes free ofdirty, germy and/or chlorinated water for 14 days also reduces chances for unnecessary dry eye.
+It is important to keep water out of your eyes and not submerge your head in water in order to maximize protection from infection and allow your reshaped corneal tissue to heal.
+Keeping your eyes free of chlorinated water for 14 days also reduces chances for unnecessary dry eye.
 Ocular dryness is a common post LASIK eye surgery side effect that should be addressed proactively by your LASIK surgeon.

 Contact sport athletes represent another category of individuals who can enjoy the quick LASIK recovery time after surgery.
 However, this category of athlete requires a little additional care.
 First, the all-laser blade-free LASIK is particularly important.
 The corneal flap made with a laser has a better adherence versus one made with a blade, allowing a shorter LASIK recovery time.
 This is one reason why the military does not allow blade LASIK.
 The LASIK recovery time is as little as two days, which allows people who like to play contact sports such as racquetball, tennis, volleyball, soccer, basketball, football and baseball to pick up their rackets, knee pads and cleats, as long as reliable protective eye wear is worn.
 These protective goggles should be worn for an entire month after LASIK, as it is imperative to protect your eyes from sudden jabs, bumps and acute trauma.
 However, with such durable protective eyewear, LASIK eye surgery patients can still enjoy playing their favorite sports within a half week after their procedure, never missing any training or playing time.